 All of these Havdalah rituals allow us to remember the blessings of the week that is ending, particularly the holiness of Shabbat.
 Havdalah enables us to ceremonially transition into a new week, full of potential and blessings.

-Originally published in Ten Minutes of Torah, a daily e-mail on a topic of Jewish interest.
+This piece was originally published in Ten Minutes of Torah, a daily email on a topic of Jewish interest.
 Sign up now to add 10 minutes of Jewish learning to your life each day!